-You won’t get to shoot from the same place or the same angle every time during a game.
+You won’t get to shoot from the same place or angle every time during a game.

-Also, it’s good to practice your shooting while the ball is moving.
+Also, practicing your shooting while the ball is moving is good.
 Even if you practice shooting by yourself, we’ll show you how to get the ball moving so you can practice shooting like you’re in a real-game situation.

-Once you’ve got your goal set up, you can practice some shooting drills.
+Once you’ve set your goal, you can practice shooting drills.
 We’ll show you some drills you can do alone.

 Soccer shooting drills to do alone

-Shooting drills are a great way to practice your shooting, and you can do some even if you’re alone.
+Shooting drills are a great way to practice your shooting; you can do some even if you’re alone.
 Let’s look at 4 shooting drills:

 - One-touch shooting